Here is a bash script I have written which automates submissions to daily tournaments from home machines, without using Compute

 SAT=`date -d "$HRS:$MINS next Sat UTC" +%w`

-# Manual invocation with `d` argument initiates the crontab only for daily (Tue-Fri) runs and quits.
+# Manual invocation with `d` argument sets up crontab for daily runs (Tue-Fri).

 [ "$1" == 'd' ] && {